sebschu/web-based-experiments/tutorials/experiment.md

 present: exp.stimuli,
 present_handle : function(stim) {
 ```

+Next, we look inside the button function and comment out `exp.go();`.
+This call makes the code jump to the next slide type (`subj_info`) when the button is clicked.
+Before going to the next slide, we want to rotate through all the items in `exp.stimuli`.
+In order to to this, we uncomment `_stream.apply(this);`.

 But wait, where does `exp.stimuli` come from?
 Whenever you want to trace back the origins of a particular element, search for it.
 You should find it towards the bottom of the file inside a function called `init()`:

 ```js